ualberta-smr/MiningAnnotationUsageRules/README.md

 The artifact repo for the paper titled:

 > *Mining Annotation Usage Rules: A Case Study with MicroProfile*.
 Batyr Nuryyev, Ajay Kumar Jha, Sarah Nadi, Yee-Kang Chang, Emily Jiang, Vijay Sundaresan.
 ICSME'22: Industry Track.
-Status: submitted (in review).

 In this paper, we investigate whether the idea of pattern-based discovery of rules can be applied to annotation-based